dickoa/prepr/README.md

 CGAL 4 headers.
 We use [`rwinlib`](https://github.com/rwinlib) to provide `GDAL` on Windows in order to build this package from source.

-These two optional libraries are disabled by default in Windows but required if you want to build the Linux/OS X version of the package.
+`prepair` can also use these optional libraries:

   - [`GMP`](https://gmplib.org/)
   - [`MPFR`](https://www.mpfr.org/)

-After installing all the system requirements, you can now install the development version of the `prepair` R package from [Gitlab](https://gitlab.com/dickoa/prepair) using the `remotes` R package with:
+They are disabled by default on Windows but required if you want to build the package in a Linux/OS X environment.
+After installing all these libraries, you can now install the development version of the `prepair` R package from [Gitlab](https://gitlab.com/dickoa/prepair) using the `remotes` R package with:

 ``` r
 # install.packages("remotes")